codeine, guaifenesin, and pseudoephedrine (cont.)

 What should I discuss with my healthcare provider before taking codeine, guaifenesin, and pseudoephedrine?

-FDA pregnancy category C. This medication may be harmful to an unborn baby.
-Codeine can cause addiction or withdrawal symptoms in a newborn.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. Codeine may cause addiction or withdrawal symptoms in a newborn if the mother takes the medication during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant while using the medicine.

 Codeine can pass into breast milk and may harm a nursing baby.
 The use of codeine by some nursing mothers may lead to life-threatening side effects in the baby.
-Do not use this medication if you are breast-feeding a baby.
+Decongestants may also slow breast milk production.
+Do not use this medicine without telling your doctor if you are breast-feeding a baby.

 How should I take codeine, guaifenesin, and pseudoephedrine?

-Take this medication exactly as it has been prescribed by your doctor.
-Do not use the medication in larger amounts, or use it for longer than recommended.
-Cough or cold medicine is usually taken only for a short time until your symptoms clear up.
+Take exactly as prescribed by your doctor.
+Do not take in larger or smaller amounts or for longer than recommended.
+Follow the directions on your prescription label.
+This medicine is usually taken for only a short time until your symptoms clear up.

 Report Problems to the Food and Drug Administration